 Qian is a PhD candidate at Cass Business School.
 She's fascinated with the (mis)alignment of thinking, i.e., talking, and doing i.e., walking, of organizations (for her research) and human beings (for her hobby).
-Theoretically, she focuses on resource strategy, strategy-as-practice, logics, and identity formation.
-She focuses on FinTech firms and InsurTech space in general.
+Theoretically, she focuses on resource strategy, strategy-as-practice, discourse, logic and assumptions, and identity formation.
+Empirically, she explores InsurTech (or FinTech) space in general.
 Prior to her life in London, she has spent years in Australia and U.S.A.
 She is a committed yogi and world traveler.

 - Master of Commerce in Management (Research), University of Melbourne, Melbourne, Australia, Jul 2007 – Dec 2008